-We are subject to the Fed's capital rules which implemented the Basel III requirements for U.S. banking organizations.
-These rules establish an integrated regulatory capital framework and implement, in the U.S., the Basel III regulatory capital reforms from the Basel Committee on Banking Supervision and certain changes required by the Dodd-Frank Act.
-We apply the standardized approach for calculating risk-weighted assets and are also subject to the market risk provisions of the Federal Reserve's capital rules ("market risk rule").
+RJF and Raymond James Bank are subject to the Fed's capital rules which implemented the Basel III requirements for U.S. banking organizations.
+The FDIC's capital rules, which are substantially similar to the Fed's rules, apply to TriState Capital Bank.
+These rules establish an integrated regulatory capital framework and implement, in the U.S., the Basel III regulatory capital reforms from the Basel Committee on Banking Supervision and certain changes required by the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act").
+We apply the standardized approach for calculating risk-weighted assets and are also subject to the market risk provisions of the Fed's capital rules ("market risk rule").

-Under these rules, minimum requirements are established for both the quantity and quality of capital held by banking organizations.
-RJF, RJ Bank and TriState Capital Bank are required to maintain minimum ratios of common equity tier 1, tier 1 and total capital to risk-weighted assets, as well as minimum leverage ratios (defined as tier 1 capital divided by adjusted average assets).
+Under the capital rules, minimum requirements are established for both the quantity and quality of capital held by banking organizations.
+RJF, Raymond James Bank and TriState Capital Bank are required to maintain minimum ratios of common equity tier 1, tier 1 and total capital to risk-weighted assets, as well as minimum leverage ratios (defined as tier 1 capital divided by adjusted average assets).
 Failure to meet minimum capital requirements could initiate certain mandatory and possibly additional discretionary actions by regulators that, if undertaken, could have a direct material effect on our financial condition and results of operations.

 The following table presents the minimum Basel III regulatory capital ratios we must satisfy to avoid limitations on capital distributions and discretionary bonus payments, which include a capital conservation buffer of 2.5%.
 These ratios are different than the ratios required for capital adequacy purposes or to be "well-capitalized".
-See Note 23 - Regulatory Capital Requirements of our Q3 2022 Form 10-Q.
+See Note 24 - Regulatory Capital Requirements of our 2022 Form 10-K.

 Basel III Minimum Regulatory Capital Ratios

 Common equity tier 1 risk-based capital ratio 7.0 %

 Tier 1 risk-based capital ratio 8.5 %

 Total risk-based capital ratio 10.5 %